Cory Lidle: Death

 On October 11, 2006, just four days after the Yankees' season ended with a loss to the Detroit Tigers in the 2006 ALDS, Lidle and co-pilot/flight instructor Tyler Stanger were flying a Cirrus SR20 airplane when it crashed into the Belaire Apartments complex at 524 East 72nd Street on New York City's Upper East Side, killing them both.
 The plane was flying above the East River past the Queensboro Bridge toward restricted airspace.
-A strong wind from the east due to an incoming front caused the plane to be blown into the building as it was making a 180-degree turn.
+The plane's operator (post-crash investigators could not determine which man was at the controls) was attempting a 180-degree turn to reverse course when the impact occurred.
 In addition to the deaths of Lidle and Stanger, 26 people were injured in the accident, about half of them New York City firefighters.

 Lidle was the third Yankee to die in a plane crash.
 The prior two were catcher Thurman Munson (on August 2, 1979) and pitcher Jim Hardin (on March 9, 1991).
 Yankees owner George Steinbrenner described Lidle's death as a "terrible and shocking tragedy that has stunned the entire Yankees organization" and offered his condolences to Lidle's wife and six-year-old son.
 On October 12, 2006, before Game 1 of the 2006 NLCS in New York City between the New York Mets and the St. Louis Cardinals, both teams and all spectators observed a moment of silence in Lidle's memory.

 The Yankees wore black armbands during the entire 2007 season in memory of Lidle.
 On April 2, 2007, Cory's widow Melanie and his son Christopher both threw the ceremonial first pitch on Opening Day at Yankee Stadium.